The cost of inaction is stark and it’s a reality…

 As soon as you begin to take action, you get feedback on your strategy

 If the plan isn’t working, you can make adjustments to your course, eventually hitting the sweet spot for success.
-For example, you set up your spending plan without enough.
+For example, you set up your spending plan and it highlights you spend more than you earn, you make adjustments.
 Or, it might be making an adjustment to further diversify your portfolio

 Taking action can relieve money stress